 - 1. Indicate where the Sub-grantee is failing at following the required process. - 2.
 Indicate where the Sub-grantee can find the state level or other guidance needed to help address the concern. - 3.
-Request the Sub-grantee create a plan of action in writing on how they will fix the concerns, modify their process going forward and submit within 30 days of receipt of the non-compliance letter. - 4.
+Request the Sub-grantee create a plan of action in writing on how they will fix the concerns, modify their process going forward and submit within 30 days of receipt of the non-compliance letter - 4.
 Require that the corrective plan is followed and the process is improved. - 5.
+Require the Responsible Party of the Sub-grantee to attend training in the area where deficiencies are found, and provide documentation of said training. - 6.
 Require Grantee to: - a.
 Reject jobs and hold funding to Sub-grantees if there were jobs that did not receive a Quality Control Inspection by the Sub-grantee. - b.
 Place the Sub-grantee on a 90-day probation period upon discovery of non-compliance. - c.
 Increase the frequency and percentage of field audits of the Sub-grantee until such time that the Grantee feels that the problems/concerns have been addressed to their satisfaction. - d.
 Mandate the Sub-grantee create a plan of action to fix concerns.